 - Kinesthetic imagery

-The MIQ-3 is available in English, and has also been translated into German, Persian, Polish, Portuguese, and Spanish.
+The MIQ-3 is available in English, and has also been translated into French, German, Persian, Polish, Portuguese, and Spanish (please contact authors of the translated versions directly for the MIQ-3 in that language).
 We also welcome requests to translate the MIQ-3 into other languages.

 Papers published that have used the MIQ-3: